ZedDeeCee/ZedDeeCee.github.io/_posts/2020-12-14-rando-book-haul.md

 Ouroboroi(?) have systematically annihilated powerful civilizations since the beginning of time...

----

-The Hand Bringer

 [![The Hand Bringer](https://m.media-amazon.com/images/I/51ewVA2LEaL._SY346_.jpg)](https://www.amazon.com/Hand-Bringer-Christopher-J-Penington-ebook/dp/B08NFRZTTN){:target="_blank"}

+# The Hand Bringer by Christopher J. Penington

 The description cuts off abruptly.
 The description on the paperback edition seems okay though.
 But paperback was published in 2017, which makes me wonder why the ebook is being published only now.
 Anyway, if the publisher/author can't be bothered to do basic checking on the Kindle version, then I won't be bothered to spend money on it.

----

-Rogue Justice

 [![Rogue Justice](https://m.media-amazon.com/images/I/41rmA2oYnOL.jpg)](https://www.amazon.com/Rogue-Justice-Ronald-Kaehr-ebook/dp/B08NFPZDCR){:target="_blank"}

+# Rogue Justice by Ronald Kaehr

 This is another book by Page Publishing, which published the previous book with the cut-off description.
 This book was also first published in 2017.
 What's going on here?
 Why are all these ebooks by Page Publishing being republished again?

 Anyway, $9.99 was a bit steep.

+***The rest of the page was filled with Page Publishing books first published in 2017 with a $9.99 price tag.***

 ---

-The rest of the page is filled with Page Publishing books first published in 2017 with a $9.99 price tag.
-Hopefully page 121 doesn't have many of these.

----

-Kingdom of a thousand: The best sience fiction
+## Page 121

 [![Kingdom of a thousand: The best sience fiction](https://m.media-amazon.com/images/I/41kJgyoWMuL.jpg)](https://www.amazon.com/Kingdom-thousand-best-sience-fiction-ebook/dp/B08NK7NXWP){:target="_blank"}

+# Kingdom of a thousand: The best sience fiction by Eftos Ent

 WTF is this?

----

-EUROPA

 [![EUROPA ](https://m.media-amazon.com/images/I/51MSOt1p+8L._SY346_.jpg)](https://www.amazon.com/EUROPA-J-KURT-ebook/dp/B08NK4SWJT){:target="_blank"}

+# EUROPA by A. J. KURT

 Skipped due to janky description.

 ---

-Page 127 now.
+## Page 127

----

-Smartly Dressed Violence

 [![Smartly Dressed Violence](https://m.media-amazon.com/images/I/41MdNZ6onoL.jpg)](https://www.amazon.com/Smartly-Dressed-Violence-Mark-Ryan-ebook/dp/B08NHML2LF){:target="_blank"}

+# Smartly Dressed Violence by Mark Ryan

 The title was interesting.
 However, the first sentence in the description is probably missing some commas.

 ---

-Last page, both for my random numbers and the actual last page for books published in November.

----

-Cause and Consequence
+## Page 214.

 [![Cause and Consequence](https://m.media-amazon.com/images/I/41F5vXcy7bL.jpg)](https://www.amazon.com/Cause-Consequence-Clyde-Holtcombe-ebook/dp/B08MCS191S){:target="_blank"}

+# Cause and Consequence by Clyde Holtcombe

 Nothing happened the first few paragraphs.

----

-Sharper Mind Darker Dreams

 [![Sharper Mind Darker Dreams](https://m.media-amazon.com/images/I/51fWTv0h1rL._SY346_.jpg)](https://www.amazon.com/Sharper-Mind-Darker-Dreams-Leonard-ebook/dp/B08CGBJFD4){:target="_blank"}

+# Sharper Mind Darker Dreams by Leonard Seet

 I usually cringe when I read self praise in the description but that's just me.
 I'm not going to judge others for doing it.